anton-k/csound-live-sampler/README.md

 ```

 Why do we need slots and cues?
 The slots are useful when measure or
-bpm chanes between the parts.
+bpm changes between the parts.
 What if the first two sections are in 3/4 and 130 bpm
-and the second two sections are in 4/4 and 100 bpm. we can describe it
+and the second two sections are in 4/4 and 100 bpm.
+We can describe it
 with this config:

 ```yaml